 What is a cardigan if not the ultimate in preppy wardrobe essentials?
 And what is Polo Ralph Lauren if not the finest Ivy League-style outfitter on the face of God’s green Earth?

 The New York mainstay has spent the past 40-plus years securing a firm foothold as the go-to brand for the sort of clothes you could wear to meet your new partner’s conservative parents, without sacrificing your style credentials along the way.
 And while cardigans may only be a small piece of the puzzle, it’s one that Ralph Lauren places with surgical precision.

-The high street’s honeypot for normcore kids and Scandi minimalists, Cos is big on muted colours and boxy fits.
-The aesthetic extends to its knitwear with cardigans that tend to be thin, cropped and traditional or longline and wooly.
+The high street’s honeypot for normcore kids and Scandi minimalists, Cos is big on muted colors and boxy fits.
+The aesthetic extends to its knitwear with cardigans that tend to be thin, cropped, and traditional or longline and wooly.
 And almost exclusively in black or grey.

 We’ve said it before and we’ll say it again: if it’s good enough for 007, it’s good enough for us.

 Heritage British knitwear label John Smedley is well known for spinning the finest merino and cashmere yarns in all the land.
 And by land, we mean Scotland: the undisputed home of all things woolly.
 Expect fine-gauge knits, unbeaten attention to detail and a level of quality that has been backed by everyone from Bond to the Beatles.
 Does it get any better than this?
 Doubt it.

 If Nirvana frontman Kurt Cobain was alive today, where would he be picking up his cardigans?
 Far be it from us to profess to know, but if we had to hazard a guess, we’d probably go with AllSaints.